altayburakhan/Finnhub_data_collector/README.md

 ![Stock Tracker Dashboard](https://i.imgur.com/JQZPrWu.png)

 *Note: This is a preview of the dashboard.
-You'll need your own Finnhub API key to collect real-time data.*
+You'll need your own Finnhub API key to collect near real-time data.*

 ## Features

 Here are the main components I've built:

--   **Real-time Data Collection:** Using Finnhub's WebSocket API to collect live stock prices.
+-   **Near Real-time Data Collection:** Using Finnhub's WebSocket API to collect live stock prices.
 The `FinnhubWebSocket` class in `main.py` handles the connection and data processing.
 This was my first experience with WebSocket technology.

 -   **Data Storage:** All data is stored in a PostgreSQL database.
 The `PostgresManager` class in `src/database/postgres_manager.py` manages the database operations.
 I'm learning more about SQL and database management as I go.

 -   **Dashboard:** Built using Streamlit, featuring:
-    -   Real-time price charts with Plotly
+    -   Near real-time price charts with Plotly
     -   Key metrics (latest price, average price, volume)
     -   Interactive data tables
     -   Customizable time ranges